This Is Hawkwind, Do Not Panic

 This is Hawkwind, Do Not Panic is a 1984 live album by the English space rock group Hawkwind.
-The album consisted of two discs: an LP which was recorded during the group's 1980 Levitation tour; and a 12" EP recorded at their June 1984 appearance at the Stonehenge Free Festival.
+The album consisted of two discs: an LP which was recorded during the group's 1980 Levitation tour; and a 12-inch EP recorded at their June 1984 appearance at the Stonehenge Free Festival.

 The group's line-up had changed by their June 1984 appearance at the Stonehenge Free Festival, with guitarists Dave Brock, Huw Lloyd-Langton and saxophonist Nik Turner remaining, Harvey Bainbridge switching from bass to keyboards.
 They were joined by bassist Alan Davey and drummer Clive Deamer, although Danny Thompson Jr deputised for Deamer on the Stonehenge recording.

 The group undertook a 13 date UK tour in November 1984 to promote this album, with support from Wildfire.
 The Sheffield University show on 27 November was recorded, and part released on Undisclosed Files Addendum (1995).

 The tracks from disc 1 have been re-issued on the 2009 3CD re-issue of Levitation.